 The Shire of Nillumbik encompasses the parts of former Shire of Eltham and Shire Diamond Valley.
-Both the Shires of Eltham and Diamond Valley had strong art collections featuring the works of local across artists across both former municipalities.
-It was the Shire of Diamond Valley that first established the Diamond Valley Art Award in 1974., prior to the establishment of the Eltham Art Award in 1985.
+Both the Shires of Eltham and Diamond Valley had strong art collections featuring the works of local artists.
+It was the Shire of Diamond Valley that first established the Diamond Valley Art Award in 1974, prior to the establishment of the Eltham Art Award in 1985.
 Both art awards, prestigious in their day, were the primary source of acquisitions for each collection.